shaimaa-hshalaby/Angular_Guide/09-Angular Forms/README.md

 3. **Form Directives:** In the component's template, you can use Angular's form directives to define the form structure.
 These directives include ngForm, ngModel, and others.
 The ngForm directive is used to create a reference to the form, while the ngModel directive is used to bind form controls to properties in the component.

-Two-Way Data Binding: Angular uses two-way data binding to synchronize the form controls with the component's properties.
+4. **Two-Way Data Binding:** Angular uses two-way data binding to synchronize the form controls with the component's properties.
 When the user interacts with the form controls, the corresponding properties in the component are automatically updated, and vice versa.

-Form Validation: Angular provides built-in validators that you can apply to the form controls.
+5.  **Form Validation:** Angular provides built-in validators that you can apply to the form controls.
 These validators ensure that the user enters valid data.
 Angular also tracks the validity state of the form and its controls, allowing you to perform actions based on the form's validity.

-Form Submission: When the user submits the form, Angular captures the form submission event and triggers the associated method in the component.
+6.  **Form Submission:** When the user submits the form, Angular captures the form submission event and triggers the associated method in the component.
 You can handle this event and perform any necessary actions, such as sending the form data to a server or updating the UI.

-Form Data Access: Using the local reference syntax (#form="ngForm"), you can access the form and its controls in your component.
+7.  **Form Data Access:** Using the local reference syntax (#form="ngForm"), you can access the form and its controls in your component.
 This allows you to retrieve the values entered by the user, validate the form, and perform any additional processing.

-Overall, Angular provides a comprehensive framework for handling forms.
-It simplifies the process of creating, validating, and submitting forms by providing built-in directives, validators, and data binding capabilities.

-I hope this clarifies what Angular does when you include a form inside an Angular page.
-Let me know if you have any further questions
 ----------------

 ### ngForm